RajeevSingh273/ngx-infinity-grid/README.md

 		this.dataProvider = new DataProvider();  // Inject your data provider here }

+	private clearData() {
+		// Case #1 - initial state
+		// Flux action should be started here.
+Local pageData object should be updated during Flux-lifecycle this.pageData = null;
+	}

 	private loadData() {
+		// Case #2

-		// / Flux action should be started here
-		// Local pageData object should be updated during Flux-lifecycle
+		// Flux action should be started here.
+Local pageData object should be updated during Flux-lifecycle this.pageData = {};
-		// Start loading manually
-		this.pageData = {};
 	}

 	private onFetchPage(page: InfinityPage) {
+		// Case #3

-		// Flux action should be started here
-		// Local pageData object should be updated during Flux-lifecycle
+		// Flux action should be started here.
+Local pageData object should be updated during Flux-lifecycle
-		// When long asynchronous request has been started, we should show loading rows in grid this.pageData = {
+		// When long asynchronous request has been started so we should show loading rows in grid this.pageData = {
 			startIndex: page.startIndex,
 			endIndex: page.endIndex